proofofgame/find_to_earn/README.md

 claim-chest-phase-3: Checks the chest at the third rarity level.

-claim-coins-phase-1: Checks the coins at the first rarity level.

-claim-coins-phase-2: Checks the coins at the second rarity level.

-claim-coins-phase-3: Checks the coins at the third rarity level.

 burn-phase-1: Burns 5 NFTs of the first level.

 burn-phase-2: Burns 5 NFTs of the second level.